 - Buttons are awkward to reach, especially the manual focus dial

 - Specific settings are hard to reach and somewhat confusing

-- Fully electronic so if the insides go bad it will either difficult or too expensive to fix
+- Fully electronic so if the insides go bad it will be either difficult or too expensive to fix

 - Exposure compensation dial doesn’t lock so it can easily be changed by bumping it and needs to be constantly checked